PureDarwin/PureFoundation/README.md

 #### About

-PureFoundation is a minimum viable product reimplmentation of Apple's Foundation objective-C library.
+PureFoundation is a minimum viable product reimplementation of Apple's Foundation objective-C library.
 The project was originally started to allow those few strange programs (like `arch`) which required it to run on Darwin.
-It is the intention that in the future it will provide the features necessary to allow swift programs to also run unmodifed on Darwin.
+It is the intention that in the future it will provide the features necessary to allow Swift binaries to run unmodified on Darwin.

-PureFoundation is chiefly built on top of CFLite, the parts of CoreFoundation which Apple has opensourced.
-All [bridged](https://developer.apple.com/library/content/documentation/CoreFoundation/Conceptual/CFDesignConcepts/Articles/tollFreeBridgedTypes.html) CoreFoundation types will be availble.
+PureFoundation is chiefly built on top of CFLite, the parts of CoreFoundation which Apple has open-sourced.
+All [bridged](https://developer.apple.com/library/content/documentation/CoreFoundation/Conceptual/CFDesignConcepts/Articles/tollFreeBridgedTypes.html) CoreFoundation types will be available (although the chances are you'll find their actual implementation is in [CoreFoundation](https://github.com/PureDarwin/CoreFoundation), because that is how Apple does it, and the aim of PureFoundation is binary compatibility).
 Other Foundation classes will be built on the non-bridged functionality exposed.

 #### Prerequisites

-You will need a version of CoreFoundation / CFLite with the objective-C bridge re-enabled, such as [this one](https://github.com/sjc/CoreFoundation).
+You will need a version of CoreFoundation / CFLite with the objective-C bridge re-enabled, such as [this one](https://github.com/PureDarwin/CoreFoundation).

 You will also need a version of libobjc.dylib.